NAMTeam/namteam.github.io/content/docs/reference/frequently-asked-questions.md

 19. **Why am I seeing duplicate icons?**

-    You may have two copies of a given plugin installed.
+    You may have two copies of a given NAM plugin installed.
 You'll need to find and remove the duplicate, which could be from an earlier NAM or NAM component plugin release, which could interfere with your NAM installation in other ways.

 20. **Why am I getting a red arrow/gray cursor when I click one of the new icons in game?**